-Measuring Employee Engagement is a topic that has had whole books devoted to it.
+Get right to the bottom of measuring employee engagement.
+There are whole books devoted to it, but the basics are quick to grasp.
 The October edition of Voice Magazine, from the IoIC, has an extensive article titled “All in good measure” on the topic.
-It is a comprehensive read, including different view points from the likes of Rob Dumbleton, Drew McMillan, Sean Williams, David Norton, Sharon Kennedy and with commentary from myself from a SocialOptic perspective.
-Of course, there is always more to say, and so I am sharing some additional thoughts here.
+It is a comprehensive read, including different view points from the likes of Rob Dumbleton, Drew McMillan, Sean Williams, David Norton, Sharon Kennedy, with commentary from myself from a SocialOptic perspective.
+Of course, there is always more to say, so I am sharing some additional thoughts here.

 If you already understand the importance of employee engagement, the reasons for measurement should be intuitively obvious.
-If you don’t measure it, how do you know where best to invest your resources to make improvements?
-If people are happy with their compensation, but unhappy about access to professional development, then giving people a healthy pay rise is not the best use of money.
-If staff say that learning opportunities in the organisation are excellent, but they don’t understand the company strategy, then putting even more investment into an e-Learning platform is wasted.
+If you don’t measure it, how do you know where best to invest resources to make improvements?
+If people are happy with their compensation, but unhappy about access to professional development, then giving people a healthy pay rise is a waste of money.
+If staff say that learning opportunities in the organisation are excellent, but they don’t understand the company strategy, then putting even more investment into an e-Learning platform is wasted – you need to invest more in communicating the vision, mission and strategy.

-Measuring employee engagement, with the aim of understanding and improving it, is an essential activity for any business that wants to remain healthy.
+Measuring employee engagement, with the objective of understanding and improving it, is an essential activity for any business that wants to attract and retain staff, and remain healthy.
 The most appropriate method will depend on your company size, structure and operating model, but regardless, some form of measurement is needed to objectively guide the management team in the right direction.

 Begin with the end in mind

-Like all good research, start with an objective or hypothesis, drawn from your business strategy.
-Have a focus, what areas do you want to look at?
+Like all good research, start with an objective or a hypothesis, drawn from your business strategy.
+Have a focus: What areas do you want to look at?
 What factors are most important to you at the current stage of the business?
 Recruitment?
 Retention?
 Staff development?
 Facilities?
 Leadership development?
-You will end up with additional findings, but having a focus to your measurement helps to keep the process effective and to get actionable results.
+You will end up with additional findings, but having a focus to the measurement keeps the process effective, and leads to more actionable results.

 Understand the Cycle

 The traditional research cycle mixes quantitative approaches, like a well designed survey, with qualitative approaches, like focus groups, interviews and open ended questions.
 Effective measurement isn’t a one shot event, it is a cycle of collecting, exploring, digesting, communicating and testing your findings.
 There should be a consistent cadence to measurement, a rhythm that drives continual improvement and aligns with the organisation’s planning cycle and goals.
 Be careful: if you ask for monthly feedback, people will expect communication of monthly progress.
-Choose your cadences, and the levels of measurement in each, carefully.
-Most importantly, the cycle should include communicating results of the measurement, the resulting actions and how the team is following through on them.
+Choose your cadences, and the levels of measurement, carefully.
+Most importantly, the cycle should include communicating results of the measurement, the resulting actions and how the team is following through on them back to staff.
 We often use the timeline in Milestone Planner to provide a closed loop process for tracking and communicating progress, choose a process and a tool that works for your organisation.

 Always follow up, follow through and check back.